oronymzy/tips/docs/cnvffmt.md

     - {==foo.txt==} represents an input plain text file.
     - {==bar.flac==} represents an output FLAC file.

-Use `text2wave -otype aiff foo.txt | sox - bar.flac` to convert a plain text file to a [synthesized-speech]-FLAC file.
+Use `text2wave -otype aiff foo.txt | sox --no-clobber - bar.flac` to convert a plain text file to a [synthesized-speech]-FLAC file.

+!!! attention

+    `text2wave` does not seem to handle [contractions](https://en.wikipedia.org/wiki/Contraction_(grammar)) correctly, reading out each individual character if an apostrophe is encountered in the middle of a word.

 ### explanation